opentelekomcloud/docs/cce/user-guide/creating-a-statefulset.md

 ## Using the CCE Console<a name="section16385130102112"></a>

 1. CCE provides multiple methods for creating a workload.
 You can use any of the following methods:
-    1. Use a third-party image to create a workload, without the need to upload an image.
+    -   Use a third-party image to create a workload, without the need to upload an image.
-    2. Use an image to create a workload, you need to upload the image to the Software Repository f Container \(SWR\).
+    -   Use an image to create a workload, you need to upload the image to the Software Repository f Container \(SWR\).
 For details about how to upload an image, see  [Image Repository](image-repository.md).
-    3. Use a shared image to create a workload.
+    -   Use a shared image to create a workload.
 Specifically, other tenants share an image with you by using the SWR service.
-    4. Use a YAML file to create a workload.
+    -   Use a YAML file to create a workload.
 You can click  **Create YAML**  on the right of the  **Create StatefulSet**  page.
-For details about YAML, see  [Table 4](#table132326831016).
+For details about YAML, see  [Using kubectl](#section113441881214).
 After the YAML file is written, click  **Create**  to create a workload.

         >![](public_sys-resources/icon-note.gif) **NOTE:**
         >Settings in the YAML file are synchronized with settings on the console.
 You can also interact with the YAML to create a workload.
 For example, if you enter a workload name on the console, the name will automatically appear in the YAML file.
 Similarly, if you add an image on the console, the image will be automatically added to the YAML file.